-If you’re thinking about clear braces and Invisalign in particular, you may be wondering about the pros and cons of this teeth straightening treatment.
-Here are ten truths we think you should know about Invisalign before you decide whether it’s the right treatment for you (we will, of course, always discuss the pros and cons of any treatment with you before you decide to go ahead).
+If you’re thinking about clear braces and Invisalign in particular, you may be wondering about the pros and cons of these teeth straightening treatments.
+At our Clapham dental practice, our experts put together ten truths we think you should know about Invisalign before you decide whether it’s the right treatment for you (we will, of course, always discuss the pros and cons of any treatment with you before you decide to go ahead).

 2. It can take a few days to get used to speaking

 Most patients find that it takes them a couple of days to learn how to speak properly while wearing their Invisalign aligners.
 You may find you have a lisp at first but people usually adapt quickly and their speech returns to normal with practice.

 3. You may have to cut back on drinks and snacks

 Twenty-two hours of wear time is a big portion of your day.
 Every time you remove your Invisalign aligners to have a drink (other than water) or a snack, you will need to clean your teeth before you put your aligners back in.
 This time all adds up, so you may find yourself snacking less and having fewer coffee breaks during your treatment.
 For most people, this is an unexpected bonus that leads to weight loss because they cut down on snacks and sweet treats, as well as evening glasses of wine, deciding it just isn’t worth having to clean their teeth again.

 4. Coffee, tea and red wine can all stain clear braces

 This is linked to the point above, but another reason that you may decide to cut back on how much coffee, tea or wine you drink is that these can all stain your aligner unless you have cleaned your teeth very thoroughly.
 If your aligner becomes stained, it will then become more noticeable, defeating to object of having an ‘invisible’ orthodontic treatment.